 After removing the printer, remove the spacer foam from the top of the printer.
 The foam quantity depends on the printer variant ordered.
 When removing this foam, be careful not to bump the vertical boxes on the sides and cause them to collapse on each other.

 After removing the foam, remove both of the vertical boxes.

-After removing the accessory boxes, lift the printer to remove the box, and then lift the printer again (for example, by carefully grasping two of the side profiles) and remove the lower protective foam.
+After removing the accessory boxes, lift the printer to remove the box, and then lift the printer again (carefully grasping two of the side profiles) and remove the lower protective foam.